 A budget headlamp on Amazon is probably going to be fine.
-In some cases, the cheap ones can even be better, as they won’t have so many frustrating settings for you to sort through (see “Ease of Use” above).
+In some cases, the cheap ones can even be better, because they won’t have so many frustrating settings for you to learn (see “Ease of Use” above).
 Paying 10x as much for an LED light that straps around your head seems a little silly to me.

-In my eyes, the only valid reason to spend more is if you plan to do a considerable amount of night-hiking or trail running.
+In my eyes, the only valid reason to spend more is if you plan to do a considerable amount of night-hiking or trail running, or if you’re a ranger or firefighter or something.
 Even then, the extra funds would probably be better invested in a lighter shelter, backpack, or sleep system.